TheAssassin/mediaplayer-setup/Amlogic-based/README.md

 Those "mainstream" distributions are increasingly adding aarch64 builds and partly even ISO images.
 However, none of them are specifically built for Amlogic-based systems, and hence do not boot out of the box (possibly unless a EFI-capable U-Boot is used, to be verified).

+### Arch Linux ARM

+It may be possible to run Arch Linux ARM on Amlogic-based devices.
+See https://github.com/arnarg/tx3-mini-arch-linux-build.
+To be investigated.

 ## Booting

 Booting Amlogic SOCs requires, besides a Linux kernel and initrd, a bootloader (an older version of U-Boot is normally preinstalled on the boxes), and a dtb file matching to the exact hardware device (box) you are using.